 Residential real estate in Greenville, South Carolina is appreciating quickly.
 Greenville home prices were up 17 percent in March of 2021, from March of 2020.
-Local newspapers have reported houses selling well over the asking price, due to high demand and low supply.
+Local newspapers have reported houses selling well over the asking price, due to the high demand of custom home builders in Greenville SC and low supply.

-If you want to invest in a custom house you can to pass down to your children, hire a builder whose work will stand the test of time.
+If you want to invest in home construction in Greenville SC you can pass it down to your children, hire a builder whose work will stand the test of time.

 First Off, Consider Budget Transparency

-One way to ensure budget transparency is to choose a builder who uses a pre construction services agreement.
+One way to ensure budget transparency is to choose Greenville custom home builders who use a pre construction services agreement.
 Rather than ballpark a bid, we create a budget specifically for your project, based on actual material costs and ongoing conversations with vendors and subs.
 When you get a final budget from us, it’s very accurate.
 Multiple line items are spelled out, so you know exactly what you’re paying for.